Hamid-Mofidi/Hamid-Mofidi/README.md

 - 👋 Hi, I’m @Hamid-Mofidi, a Ph.D. of Mathematics for University of Kansas, and currently a postdoctoral fellow at the Beijing Institute of Mathematical Sciences and Applications (BIMSA), associated with Yau Center at Tsinghua University!
 - 👀 I am passionate about utilizing deep learning and neural networks to study the dynamics of mathematical biological models.
 With my experience in numerical and computational tools, I am enthusiastic about the potential to make significant contributions to this exciting field!
 - 🌱 I’m currently expanding my knowledge in deep learning and neural networks, with the goal of leveraging these cutting-edge techniques to study the dynamics of mathematical biological models.
-- 💞️ I am passionate about exploring new research directions and collaborating with other experts in the field to push the boundaries of what is possible!
+- 💞️ I am enthusiastic about exploring new research directions and collaborating with other experts in the field to push the boundaries of what is possible!
 - 📫 Feel free to reach out to me at hamidreza.mofidi@gmail.com if you want to get in touch.
 I'd be happy to hear from you!

 <!---